Too Many Energy Monitors? Here's How to Choose the Right One

 Bestseller

-The protection type, indicated by the IP code, defines the level of protection an energy monitor has against solid objects and moisture.
-Selecting the right IP rating ensures the device's durability and functionality in various environments, especially where water and dust are present.
+The IP (Ingress Protection) code indicates the level of protection an energy monitor offers against solids and liquids.
+Choosing the right IP code ensures the device's durability and suitability for specific environments, especially where exposure to dust or water is a concern.

 Popular options (you can select more than one)